Devashri21/Advanced-C-Lab-Manual/Module 7.md

 Result:
-Thus, the program is verified successfully
+Thus, the program  to read  a file and insert text in that file is verified successfully

-Ex No 5 : C PROGRAM TO DISPLAY STUDENT DETAILS USING STRUCTURE
+Ex No 1 : E PROGRAM TO DISPLAY STUDENT DETAILS USING STRUCTURE

 Aim:
 The aim of this program is to dynamically allocate memory to store information about multiple subjects (name and marks), input the details for each subject, and then display the stored information.
 Finally, it frees the allocated memory to prevent memory leaks.